The wrong lesson everyone learns from a failed goal

 Your brain defaults to the path of least resistance, which means any new goal-directed behavior competes against deeply grooved habits.
 The first three weeks aren’t the hardest part.
 The hardest part is the middle – after the novelty has worn off but before the behavior has become automatic [5].
 Week five feels like this: you’re still doing the work, the initial excitement is gone, and the routine hasn’t clicked into place yet.
 It just feels like effort.

 Lally’s research shows that behavior change stalls in the gap between lost novelty and established automaticity – and knowing that timeline changes how you interpret the discomfort [5].
 Instead of reading week-five boredom as failure, you can recognize it as the predictable middle of a 66-day process.
 That reframe alone prevents thousands of premature abandonments.
 The science behind habit formation covers this timeline in depth.
+If you are experiencing that mid-process dip right now, it maps directly to Mode 3 (Motivation failure) – and the fix is obstacle anticipation, not more willpower.

 When should you quit a goal versus fix it?

 Not every failed goal deserves resurrection.
-Wrosch, Scheier, and Carver’s research shows that people who disengage from unattainable goals and redirect energy toward more fitting ones report better well-being and lower depressive symptoms [7].
+Wrosch, Scheier, Carver, and Schulz’s research shows that people who disengage from unattainable goals and redirect energy toward more fitting ones report better well-being and lower depressive symptoms [7].
 The opposite pattern – persisting in pursuit of a goal that was never the right fit – is associated with worse mental health outcomes.

 The Failure Mode Diagnosis helps here.
 If your abandoned goal failed in Mode 4 (Goal-Fit), reviving it with better planning and tracking will only prolong the mismatch.
 But if it failed in Mode 1, 2, or 3, the goal itself may be worth another attempt with the right structural fix applied.